Testing Generalizability in Causal Inference: Method

+This uniformity is guaranteed if the marginal covariate densities $\{ p_{Z_d} \}_{d=1}^{D}$ correspond to the CDFs used to parameterize the copula.
+Thus, data simulated using our method matches the marginal causal quantity we specify.

 For evaluating generalization, we set the CDFs within the copula density to be derived from the covariate densities in the test domain $P_{\bm{Z}XY}^{B}$.
-This allows us to construct the COD density across all covariate spaces,
+This allows us to construct the COD density across all covariate and treatment spaces:

-which will sample from a known marginal causal density equal to $p_{Y(x)}$ if the covariate CDFs in the copula are derived from the test domain covariate densities.
+which will sample from a known marginal causal density equal to $p^{B}_{\Yx}$ if the covariate CDFs in the copula are derived from the test domain covariate densities.

+For two joint distributions with the same marginal covariate densities but different marginal causal densities, their CODs must differ.
+We can thus evaluate differences between CODs via comparing the lower-dimensional marginal causal densities instead.

 This offers a great deal of flexibility in testing method generalizability.
-One can draw training and test datasets with different covariate densities and propensity scores, while guaranteeing that the CODs remain consistent, and that the test data is drawn from a distribution with a marginal causal density parameterized by $p_{Y(x)}$.
+One can draw training and test datasets with different covariate densities and propensity scores, while guaranteeing that the CODs remain consistent, and that the test data is drawn from a distribution with a marginal causal density parameterized by $p^{B}_{\Yx}$.
+However, we note that a key assumption of our testing framework is $\mathcal{Z^A}\subseteq \mathcal{Z^B}$, as evaluating $p_{\Yx|\bm{Z}}$ requires evaluation of all marginal covariate CDF defined on domain $B$.